jmdalton0/aviation/notes/1-pilot-qualifications/5-currency/instrument.md

 A safety pilot must have

-- PPL with appropriate category and class ratings
+- PPC with appropriate category and class ratings
 - vision forward and to each side of the aircraft
 - dual controls